justmiles/cq-source-crowdstrike/README.md

 - Hosts – Extracts host details including OS, version, sensor specific data, and more.
 - Incidents - Extracts incidents and their details
 - Vulnerabilities - Extracts vulnerabilities and their details
+- Disover Hosts - Extracts managed host details from Discover data
+- Discover Applications - Extracts application information from Discover for all managed hosts

 ## Configuration